tethysplatform/tethys/docs/_build/html/_sources/getting_started/forms.txt

         return render(request, 'my_first_app/echo_name.html', context)

 There are a few features to point out in this controller.
 First, the Gizmo options for the text input are defined in this controller via the ``test_input_options`` dictionary.
-The text input must have a name assigned to it for its value to be returned.
+The text input must have a name assigned to it for its value to be sent with the form data.
 In this case the name of the text input is "name-input".
+See the :doc:`../tethys_sdk/gizmos`.

 Next, the data that is submitted with HTML forms is returned through the ``request`` object.
 For forms submitted using the "post" method, the data will be accessible in the ``request.POST`` attribute.
 Similarly, form data submitted using the "get" method will be available via the ``request.GET`` attribute.
 Both ``request.GET`` and ``request.POST`` are dictionary like objects where the keys are the names of the fields from the form.